 When I first started homeschooling, I chose a rigid curriculum and followed their lesson plans.
 Since then, I have become much more flexible.
 My son has been diagnosed with Asperger’s Syndrome (High-Functioning Autism), ADHD, and Dyscalculia and Dysgraphia (Learning Disabilities).
 Due to these diagnoses, we modify our lessons and daily schedule as needed.
 If my son is having a good math day, we may spend additional time studying/practicing math that day.
 If he is having a horrible math day, we may stop lessons and move on to another subject and return to the math later in the day or even the following day.
 I gauge his tolerance levels and modify our schedule accordingly.

-Thank you to Kelly from God’s Writer Girl’s Blog for today’s post on Planning/Record Keeping
+Thank you to Kelly from God’s Writer Girl’s Blog for today’s article on Planning/Record Keeping

 Meet some of the Crew participating in this weeks blog hop: